dmccloskey/thermodynamics/README.md

 the modified version does not require oct2py

-several of the function calls to calculate dG0_r and dG_r have been modified to return dG0_f and dG_f instead so that
+several of the function calls to calculate dG0_r and dG_r have been modified to return dG0_f and dG_f instead

-the formation energies derived from the reactant contribution method were previously calculated using a 32 bit python interpretor

-for all compounds covered by the reactant contribution method, and are provided as a flat file for faster calculations
+all compounds covered by the reactant contribution method are provided as a flat file for faster calculations